Using LINQ Queries

 Console.WriteLine("Fourth page - {0} ", book.Title);

-There is also an interesting usage of the Skip
+There is also an interesting usage of the Skip/Take functions in the

 .SkipWhile(book=>book.Price<100)